 This is a relatively small but busy window of opportunity.
 In recent years, the stocking trucks have visited several times during March and April.

-All together, ODFW can put more than 10,000 trout into this small lake during a spring season.
+All together, ODFW can put thousands of trout into this small lake during a spring season.
 Not only that, but the agency has been in the habit of putting a pretty generous number of larger “trophy” trout into the lake.